-Total Control Program This pelvic floor strengthening exercise class is led by specifically trained instructors who teach a variety of exercises that target the muscle in the pelvic floor to improve bowel/bladder control and sexual function.
-Call 708.423.5774 to register for the next class.
+Bladder Control for Women: This pelvic floor strengthening exercise is a one-on-one session that is conducted by specifically trained instructors who teaches a variety of no-impact exercises that target the muscle in the pelvic floor to improve bowel/bladder control, urinary incontinence and sexual function.
+Call 708.423.5774 to register.

 What should you know about Pelvic Floor Disorders?